vectorsize/get-set/README.md

 ## API

-The main exported function takes the object to augment.
+The main exported function takes the object to augment, that will then return a function to add the specified accessors to the object.
-After the object is set we can then chain `add` methods to which we pass the name of the property we want getters and setters to be added for.

 The lib will create non enumerable "private" underscored versions of your property, and the corresponding public getter/setter method.

 ## Using